 We are humbled and proud of the passion and support that the Flight Simulator franchise has developed over its more than twenty-five year history.
 This includes you, the large community of flight simmers, as well as the vibrant third-party ecosystem that has developed around the game.
 We will continue to produce, sell, and support the latest version of Flight Simulator as we plan for future versions of the franchise.
 Thank you for your understanding of our decision and for your continued support!

 Pay attention to the section in bold letters.
 They already had plans to change the course of the Flight Simulator franchise and make some kind of a Windows Live game instead.
 It would not be until the 18th of August 2010 that Microsoft would announce the development of the Windows Live based Microsoft Flight game.

-The decision to shut down ACES Studio and change the course of the Flight Simulator franchise was taken within Microsoft’s Internal Entertainment Business:
+The decision to shut down ACES Studio and change the course of the Flight Simulator franchise was taken within Microsoft’s Interactive Entertainment Business:

 Microsoft has confirmed the closure of ACES Studio, with a spokesperson commenting to IGN that the decision was made within Microsoft’s Internal Entertainment Business “to align our people against our highest priorities.”

 In addition, the company noted: “You should expect us to continue to invest in enabling great LIVE experiences on Windows, including flying games, but we have nothing specific to announce at this time.”

 They shut down ACES Studio even while they were profitable.
 Even the ACES team didn’t understand why Microsoft’s Interactive Entertainment Business did what they did:

 Aces was steadily evolving a property established in 1982, one synonymous with the entire genre; it had a loyal following and turned a steady profit.
 At around the same time, Microsoft also closed Ensemble Studios, despite a long history of strong sales and great games.
 It wasn’t about talent.
 It was about “restructuring”.